Stuff the Bus

 Each August, thousands of Little Rock School District children start the school year without the necessary supplies to succeed academically.
 JLLR wants to enable these children to receive the best education possible by giving them the necessary resources to succeed.
 The Junior League of Little Rock is committed to improving the learning experience for the children in the Little Rock School District (LRSD).

 STB worked with the LRSD to identify schools with a high percentage of students who are “most in need” and would benefit from this program.
-Beginning with one school and adding a school each subsequent year, STB now serves seven elementary schools within the LRSD: Watson, Geyer Springs, Baseline, Chicot, Stephens, Romine and Meadowcliff and now assists over 3000 elementary age students.
-The STB committee works diligently through the summer to collect, assemble and distribute the supplies to the shcools before their first day of classes.
+Beginning with one school and adding a school each subsequent year, STB now serves six elementary schools within the LRSD: Bale, Baseline, Chicot, Mabelvale, Stephens, and Watson and now assists almost 3000 elementary age students.
+The STB committee works diligently through the summer to collect, assemble and distribute the supplies to the schools before their first day of classes.

 When did the program begin?